Rule #12: Keep it simple. Keep it flavorful.

 Remove from fridge while you prepare the sauce.
 Heat 1 tbs. canola or vegetable oil over medium-high heat in a large nonstick skillet or Dutch oven.
 Remove chicken from marinade (reserving marinade) and brown on both sides (about 3 minutes per side).
 Remove browned chicken to a plate.
 Add the onion to the pan and sauté until softened (about 8 minutes).
 Add in the garlic and sauté another minute.

 Add in the marinade, stirring to scrape the bottom.
 Next, add the agave, Kosher salt, pepper, bay leaves, and chicken stock to the pot.
+Stir to combine.
+Add the chicken and any juice back to the pot.
 Reduce heat to medium-low, partially cover, and simmer until chicken is cooked through (about 25 minutes).

 Discard bay leaves and serve over Cheesy Polenta (on my blog) or steamed white rice.